Veitner Named OPOY, Middendorf Co-DPOY

 UConn 2, Duke 0

-Having completed her 14th season with the UConn field hockey coaching staff, Cheri Schulz works primarily with the goaltenders.
+Having completed her 16th season with the UConn field hockey coaching staff in 2016, Cheri Schulz works primarily with the goaltenders.

 During the 2004 season, Schulz's expertise proved to be a key factor at UConn.
 The team allowed just 0.57 goals per game to its opponents, which ranked first nationally and helped earn goalkeeper, Melissa Bostwick, second-team All-America honors.
 The Huskies have consistently ranked among the nation's leaders in fewest goals allowed during her tenure.